Data and Analytics

 OneCare measures health care cost, quality, and utilization to help providers identify which Vermonters need outreach and which areas of care delivery to improve.

 Providers who participate benefit from OneCare’s data about their practice, their region, the state, and how they compare.
-Using these data, health care providers can look at the health of the Vermonters they care for as well as their community in order to develop strategies to help everyone in their care become and stay healthy.
+Using this data, health care providers can look at the health of the Vermonters they care for as well as their community in order to develop strategies to help everyone in their care become and stay healthy.

 OneCare focuses on compiling and analyzing health data providers need.
 We bring data together from different parts of health care: health care visits, insurance claims, medical records, pharmacies, and hospital visits.
 Then, we help providers use the insights gleaned from these data to quickly adapt to and meet evolving health needs in their communities.